 The truth is simple: when planning a your Amalfi Coast trip, you need to narrow down the type of trip you want.
 Are you dying to see Positano?
 Then GO!
 Is your priority to keep your cost under a certain budget?
 Then factor that in!
 Don’t let labels like “touristy” or “underrated” determine where you should visit.

 At the end of the day, the Amalfi Coast is a popular tourist destination, full stop.
 It’s going to be busy in the summer.
 If you still want to visit, you can work around these facts and still have an amazing vacation seeing everything you want to see.

 Historic homes, enchanting villas, pastel-colored homes… What’s more romantic and charming than that?
 Let’s explore some of the most picturesque towns on the Amalfi Coast so you understand where to stay during your Amalfi Coast trip!

 If you’ve seen a photo of the Amalfi Coast on Instagram, there’s a good chance it was Positano.
 The brightly colored houses dotting the cliffs center around a tiny bay.
 Behind Positano, dramatic mountains loom.
 It’s a picture-perfect destination, and it’s the gem of the Amalfi Coast.

 In my opinion, Positano is truly the most romantic and most breathtaking spot on the Amalfi Coast.
 I wanted to be cynical about it, but it’s true: you have to visit Positano, because it’s just beyond beautiful.

-There’s plenty to do in Positano, but perhaps the biggest attraction is walking and admiring the view.
+There’s SO MUCH to do in Positano, but perhaps the biggest attraction is walking and admiring the view.
 Because the city is so big, you can spend all day walking around and admiring the view.
 Likewise, you can also rent a scooter and ride around.
 (Read my full blog post about things to do in Positano here).

 When you’re sick of the views (Is that even possible?), you can stop and admire the local vendors selling homemade clothes (linen especially), pottery, sandals, and more.